Doraemon: Nobita's Little Star Wars 2021: Development

 Kazuaki Imai, who directed the previous Doraemon feature film Nobita's New Dinosaur, was replaced by Susumu Yamaguchi.
-Yamaguchi quoted, "I used to participate only in drawing, but it was over, but I thought, I want to make a Doraemon film before I die.
-So I took the initiative and took action under the name of 'five-year plan'."
-He worked on the production of TV specials and movies, and appealed to the production team to direct the film.
-As a result, he was finally called out.
+Yamaguchi stated, 'I used to participate only in drawing, but it was over.
+However, I thought, I want to make a Doraemon film before I die.
+So I took the initiative and acted under the name of the 'five-year plan.'"
+He had previously worked on the production of TV specials and movies and appealed to the production team to direct this film.
+As a result, he was eventually chosen.
 However, because the production of an original film was difficult due to the schedules, Yamaguchi decided to remake Nobita's Little Star Wars.
 According to Yamaguchi, Nobita and the Castle of the Undersea Devil was also recommended, was not finalized because of the difficulty to animate scenes in underwater.

 Dai Satō wrote the screenplay of the film, who has worked on many works including the Science fiction anime series Cowboy Bebop.
 Yamaguchi said that he was glad with his screenplay.

 Koichi Maruyama was selected from the TV series for character design, and Junya Ishigaki was in charge of mechanical design.